Hamiltonian Complexity in the Thermodynamic Limit: Introduction

+To this end we define an approximation version of the 1D finite problem and characterize its complexity.
 Our results in the finite case pertain to 1D systems, but they can be naturally generalized for higher dimensions.
-In the 1D case, there is a single $d^2 \times d^2$ hermetian matrix $h$ which parameterizes the problem and $H_{1D}(N)$ is the Hamiltonian resulting from applying $h$ to every pair of neighboring particles in a $1D$ chain.
-The function version of the finite translationally-invariant Hamiltonian problem in 1D ({\sc Function-TIH-1D}) is defined as follows: \begin{definition} {\sc Function-TIH-1D for $h$ and constant $c$}
+In the 1D case, there is a single $d^2 \times d^2$ Hermitian matrix $h$ which parameterizes the problem, and $H_{1D}(N)$ is the Hamiltonian resulting from applying $h$ to every pair of neighboring particles in a $1D$ chain of length $N$.
+The function version of the finite TI Hamiltonian problem in 1D ({\sc Function-TIH-1D}) is defined as follows: \begin{definition} {\sc Function-TIH-1D for $h$ and constant $c$}

 {\bf Input:} An integer $N$ expressed in binary.